Experience the Difference.

 Introduction to the founders

-E.S. was one of the organizers and the third president of the Mercantile Club, precursor to the Kansas City, KS Area Chamber of Commerce.
+E.S. was one of the organizers and the third president of the Mercantile Club, precursor to the Kansas City, Kansas Area Chamber of Commerce.
 He chaired a committee that successfully helped establish a more equitable tax rate in the city.
 He also was recognized as an advocate for a better understanding between the two Kansas Cities.
-Through his Mercantile Club involvement, E.S. was believed to have had a role in the 1910 creation of the commission form of government in Kansas City, KS.
-The city had previously had a council form of municipal government.
+Through his Mercantile Club involvement, E.S. was believed to have had a role in the 1910 creation of the commission form of government in Kansas City, Kansas.
+The city previously had a council form of municipal government.
 By special election, the new government had a mayor and four commissioners each responsible for particular departments of municipal affairs.

-Willard Phillips began working for the firm in 1930, he became a partner in 1934, and the firm name was changed to McAnany, Van Cleave & Phillips.
+Willard Phillips began working for the firm in 1930.
+He became a partner in 1934, and the firm name was changed to McAnany, Van Cleave & Phillips.
 In the 1960’s, Willard Phillips represented a plaintiff landowner who claimed the defendant was diverting storm water onto his property.
 Phillips so impressed the defendant’s insurance carrier that they hired MVP for future representation.

 MVP Incorporation and the start of the expansion (1978 to 1996)